richard-warren/locomotionAnalysis/models/README.md

   - will predictors need 'condition' labels, if i want to break down by e.g. isLightOn later?

 # predictors
-- continuous
+- [X] continuous
-  - [ ] wheel velocity
+  - [X] wheel velocity
-  - [X] paws (lh lf rf rh) (x y z) (position velocity)
+  - [X] paws (lh lf rf rh) (x y z)
   - [X] body angle
   - [X] whisker angle
   - [X] butt height
   - [X] jaw [along first PC]
   - [X] ear [along first PC]
   - [X] nose [along first PC]
-  - [ ] satiation
+  - [X] satiation
+  - [X] vel for (almost) all variables above
+  - [X] whisker pad position (this actually moves during grooming...)
   - potential additions:
     - distance to obstacle [ramping signal]
     - distance to reward [ramping signal]
+    - sound like predictor, obstacle velocity
+    - brightness like predictor, something ramping when light is on and decaying as passes eye position
-- logical
+- [X] epoch
-  - swing stance (lh lf rf rh)
+  - [X] swing stance (lh lf rf rh)
-  - paw contacts (lh lf rf rh) (dorsal ventral)
-  - eye open
+  - [X] obstacle (could also be event)
-  - obstacle on (light nolight)
+  - [X] obstacle light (could also be event)
+  - [X] rewards
+  - [X] stride
+  - potential additions:
-  - (maybe add later) one hot vector encoding whether mouse is: running, licking, grooming, doing nothing
+    - one hot vector encoding whether mouse is: running, licking, grooming, doing nothing
+    - is eye closed (would require better tracking - currently confidence on eye tracking is low whenever light reflection at bottom of eye is occluded, which occurs during grooming and when eye is closed)
-- event
+- [X] event
-  - whisker contact
+  - [X] whisker contact
-  - licks
+  - [X] licks
-  - obstacle on
-  - obstacle off
-  - rewards
+  - [X] rewards (normal, surprise, omission)
+  - [X] paw contacts (lh lf rf rh) (dorsal ventral) (could also be logical)

 # questions
+- when averaging response shapes across mice, how to handle dft number of trials per mouse, e.g. if a mouse has only a single paw contact, i don't really want this to factor heavily in the across mouse average
 - how to handle temporal discontinuities in old sessions?
 - some logical vars could be treated as events, e.g. paw contacts might better be treated as moments of contact rather than periods of contact
 - how to construct distance to obstacle and distance to reward ramping signals? // want something that want signal that goes from SAME small number to 0 at whisker contact, and then fall down again // perhaps should look at all ramping cells to figure out best shape for this predictor